ssbc/ssb-network-identity-spec/README.md

  - Has a `type` field mapping to a BFE string (i.e. `<06 00> + data`)
  which can assume only one the following possible values:
+   - `network-identity/add/derived`
-   - `network-identity/add`
+   - `network-identity/add/existing`
    - `network-identity/tombstone`
  - Has a `network-identity` field mapping to a BFE "network identity ID", i.e. `<07 01> + data`
  - Has a `metafeed` field mapping to a BFE "Bendy Butt feed ID", i.e.
  `<00 03> + data`
+ - (Only if the type is network-identity/add/derived): a nonce field mapping to a BFE "arbitrary bytes" with size 32, i.e. <06 03> +
+   nonce32bytes

 The `contentSignature` field inside a decrypted `contentSection` **MUST** use the `identity`'s cryptographic keypair.

-Note the data part of the BFE encoded network identity ID can overlap with the data part of a BFE encoded feed ID, but does not have to.
+If the `type` is `network-identity/add/existing`, then the data part of the `network-identity` field should correspond to the data part of the feed.
+The linked feed should exist inside the meta feed tree.

 Example content part of a message:

 ```
 {
-  "type" => "network-identity/add",
+  "type" => "network-identity/add/existing",
   "network-identity" => (BFE-encoded network identity ID),
   "metafeed" => (BFE-encoded Bendy Butt feed ID for the meta feed),
   "tangles" => {